 An Introduction to Headless Ecommerce

-Once a niche trend, headless commerce has become an increasingly popular ecommerce solution.
-Headless commerce is the separation of the head (front-end presentation layer) is separated from the body (back-end application layer) of a business’s ecommerce platform.
+Once a niche trend in ecommerce business, the headless approach has become an increasingly popular ecommerce solution.
+Headless commerce is the separation of the head (front-end presentation layer) and the body (back-end application layer) of a business’s ecommerce platform.
 As the above examples point to the concept of interdependence, the headless commerce system is about separation and independence.
 Understanding the benefit of separation requires an understanding of why they were interdependent in the first place.

-Given all the amazing new possibilities for your ecommerce business regarding customer’s shopping experience, utilizing the headless ecommerce solution may seem like a no brainer.
-But be forewarned: we’ve seen many cautionary tales of companies diving into this new architecture without much consideration for the impact on time and money.
+Given all the amazing new possibilities for your ecommerce business regarding customer’s shopping experience, utilizing the headless ecommerce solution may seem like a no-brainer.
+But be forewarned: we’ve seen many cautionary tales of ecommerce companies diving into the new headless ecommerce architecture without much consideration for the impact on time and money.
 Knowing the trade-offs in advance will help you determine whether this is right for your organization.

 Headless Ecommerce: The Pros

 Headless commerce delivers better customer experience and omnichannel shopping

 In the age of the customer, it’s not enough to meet current customer expectations in regards to your ecommerce website.
 Retailers must anticipate what those customers may want tomorrow, next month and next year.
-Being able to anticipate and experiment with these shopping scenarios can happen in a headless environment where retailers aren’t restricted by out-of-the box templates or themes.
+Being able to anticipate and experiment with these shopping scenarios can happen in a headless platform environment where retailers aren’t restricted by out-of-the box templates or themes.
 The vast range of customer touchpoints ranging from banner ads, social media, videos, wearables and voice can deliver a competitive advantage to forward looking retailers by meeting customers anywhere they are.

 Headless ecommerce enables customization and experimentation

 Every new customer touchpoint will require customization, and in a traditional ecommerce environment, even the smallest customization on the front-end requires developers to edit multiple layers of coding between the front-end through the database layer that is buried in the back-end.
 In a headless commerce environment, design teams can create different user interfaces, experiment endlessly with the look and feel and run continuous test and optimization cycles to rapidly gage customer adoption and preference – all with no back-end changes.

-Headless commerce allows for flexible and faster integrations
+Headless ecommerce allows for flexible and faster integrations